moorepants/dissertation/control.rst

 --------------

 [Zytveld1975]_
-   was one of the first to explore the automatic stabilization of the bicycle outside of the human control framework, although he did chose feedback variables that he believed a human rider could sense.
+   van Zytveld was one of the first to explore the automatic stabilization of the bicycle that was not explicityly in the human control framework, although he did chose feedback variables that he believed a human rider could sense.
 He attempted to control a robot bicycle with only a leaning rider (inverted pendulum) through proportional and derivative feedback of rider lean angle and bicycle roll angle.
 He made use of a linear model with a rider lean degree of freedom which was the same as the one presented Chapter :ref:`extensions`.
 His controller worked on paper, but he wasn't able to ever balance the robot bicycle, with the suspected problems being the limitations of the hardware he used.
 [Nagai1983]_
    They constructed a robot bicycle which balanced and tracked itself by feeding back lateral deviation at a previewed time and the current roll